kyleclo/practice/design-patterns/notes.md

 ...
 ```

 If we want to instantiate many objects (e.g. generate 10 random shapes) then we'd want to wrap this entire if-else chain into a single, reusable command.
-That is what a **Factory** provides:
+That is what a **Factory** provides!

+#### Factory approach

 ```python
 class ShapeFactory: